 I had more than 100,000 AAdvantage miles on American, thanks to some long flights but mostly from using a couple of their travel credit cards a lot.
 They were running a sale of only 10K miles to get from Mexico to Tampa, so we booked two flights for 20K miles and $148 in taxes total.
 In hindsight, we got what we paid for, except that instead of just getting less comfort, we also got more risk.

 I was in a bad mood from the start since even though American advertises their credit card as always giving you one checked bag for free, sometimes the gate agents don’t honor it and I have to dispute the charge later.
 That happened when we checked in at the AA gate of Leon/Guanajuato.
 They made me pay to check a bag even though I paid the ticket charges with the AA card.
 Now I have spend time on the phone to dispute it again.
 This company seems to love fighting with even their best customers to squeeze out another couple bucks.
-(I’ve had an AAdvantage account since 1986, have both of their credit cards from Barclays and Citi, and have had elite status in the past.)
+I’ve had an AAdvantage account since 1986, have both of their credit cards from Barclays and Citi, and have had elite status in the past.
+[Update, they amended their terms of service since my flight to change the checked bag “benefit” to domestic flights only.
+So either card is less valuable now unless you only fly domestic.]

 As I mentioned before, the boarding process was by boarding number priority instead of row.
 So it was chaotic and illogical, with rows 2, 15, and 30 all boarding at the same time, 20 minutes of mixing and mingling in close quarters.
 The announcement said everyone had to wear a face covering, but nobody was actually enforcing it.
 Several passengers scanned their boarding pass and walked right on without one.
 We were advised to maintain a safe distance in the tramway, but it wasn’t marked or enforced and didn’t matter really since the boarding process on the plane itself was the same as it used to be pre-pandemic.